scionproto/scion/doc/CertificateRenewal.md

 - __validity__:  Object that hints desired validity time to the issuer.
 The issuer is allowed to cut the validity time as it sees fit.
     - __not_before__: timestamp.
 Desired time before which the certificate MUST NOT be considered valid.
-Signature verification using the certificate MUST fail if the time of verification is before this timestamp.
     - __not_after__: timestamp.
-Desired time after which this the certificate MUST NOT be considered valid.
-Signature verification using the certificate MUST fail if the time of verification is after this timestamp.
+Desired time after which the certificate MUST NOT be considered valid.
 - __keys__: Object that maps key types (`signing`,`revocation`) to
   an object with the following fields:
     - __algorithm__: string.
 Identifies the algorithm this key is used with.
     - __key__: Base64-encoded string representation of the public key.
-    - __key_version__: 64-bit integer.
 - __issuer__: string.
 ISD and AS identifiers of the issuer, as defined in [ISD-AS numbering specification](https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering).
 - __request_time__: timestamp.
 Time of creating the request info.